 How can I continue to support the country once I return?

 Something I can’t mention enough is the work of the Disasters Emergency Committee.
-This umbrella aid organisation is still out in Nepal supplying aid to the population, whether that’s organising temporary shelter, or providing transportation.
-You can sign up to donate to this organisation and receive updates on how the recovery is progressing.
+This umbrella aid organization is still out in Nepal supplying aid to the population, whether that’s organizing temporary shelter, or providing transportation.
+You can sign up to donate to this organization and receive updates on how the recovery is progressing.
 Donations will be split accordingly, whether to local villagers or to the restoration of Nepal’s UNESCO sites.

 Will I be able to get travel insurance for Nepal?